mwolfeu/cges/README.md

 Accepted values and functions are:

--title: The section text should be in a large font
+- title: The section text should be in a large font
--normal: The section text should be in a normal font
+- normal: The section text should be in a normal font
--space: Used to pad space between two text sections
+- space: Used to pad space between two text sections
--picture: A centered image
+- picture: A centered image

 Deprecated

--bg-image: Specify the name of a sheet in the _Section_ column to nest into this one.
+- bg-image: Specify the name of a sheet in the _Section_ column to nest into this one.
 Additionally, encapsulate the content in an image specified in the _Background_ column.
--bg-parallax: Specify the name of a sheet in the _Section_ column to nest into this one.
+- bg-parallax: Specify the name of a sheet in the _Section_ column to nest into this one.
 Additionally, encapsulate the content in an image specified in the _Background_ column.

 #### List Component Images